-This handbook has been written for parents who are considering continuing a pregnancy after an anomaly has been diagnosed in their baby.
+This information has been written for parents who are considering continuing a pregnancy after an anomaly has been diagnosed in their baby.
 Being told that their baby has an anomaly is something for which parents are most often completely unprepared.
-'Supporting you throughout your pregnancy: a handbook for parents after a prenatal diagnosis' provides practical advice, information and support to parents in this situation and is the result of consultation and research into their needs during this difficult time.
+This booklet provides practical advice, information and support to parents in this situation and is the result of consultation and research into their needs during this difficult time.

 Many parents find that, after the diagnosis, care tends to focus on the baby's condition.
 In the words of one mother: "I don't actually feel like a pregnant person.
 I feel like I've got a baby with a problem."
 In view of this, the booklet aims to help parents address their concerns and find appropriate support for themselves during what can be a very stressful time.

 This booklet does not provide specific information about particular conditions that may be detected in pregnancy.
 If you want more information on what life with a particular condition might be like, contact ARC and we will signpost you to organisations and resources that might be helpful.